bit-isle-rd/openstack-training/openstack-ansible/README.md

-Ansible Playbooks for OpenStack Havana
+Ansible Playbooks for OpenStack Havana All in one
 =======================================